-I + TAI + TA + FOI + TA + FO + RBAI + TA + FO + RBA + DI - agricultural inputs, TA - technical advice, FO - farmer organizations, RBA - rights based approach, D democratisation
+The farmer empowerment pyramid I I+TA I+TA+FO I+TA+FO+RBA I+TA+FO+RBA+D I-agricultural inputs, TA-technical advice, FO-farmer organisations, RBA-rights based approach, D-democratisation

 Empowerment can give greater ownership to a project and to a particular direction in development.
-A recent UNDP document states that ownership is the acceptance of responsibility through the process of stakeholder participation, empowerment and consensus" [6].
+A recent UNDP document states that ownership is the acceptance of responsibility through the process of stakeholder participation, empowerment and consensus" [7].
 Here the importance of empowerment within the broader process of democratisation is apparent.
 The transition towards more democratic political systems requires that citizens play a greater role within the political system.
-Hollup (2000) believed that this approach emphasizes that recourse have to be involved in the management process and participate in regulatory decision-making, implementation and enforcement [7].
+Hollup [8] believed that this approach emphasizes that recourse have to be involved in the management process and participate in regulatory decision-making, implementation enforcement [9].
 This approach has great advantages, too.
-Its advantage is that the farmers can influence the decisions made, while governments can ensure that longterm management objectives are met.
-Participation in decision-making gains the support of the farmers, confers legitimacy on the regulations and fosters compliance, which may also reduce the costs of monitoring and surveillance [8], [9], [10], [11].
-However, farmer participation is a means of building trust and empowering stakeholders to participate in the shared governance of farmers [12], [13].
+Its advantage is that the farmers can influence the decisions made, while governments can ensure that long-term management objectives are met.
+Participation in decision-making gains the support of the farmers, confers legitimacy on the regulations and fosters compliance, which may also reduce the costs of monitoring and surveillance [8, 10-12].
+However, farmer participation is a means of building trust and empowering stakeholders to participate in the shared governance of farmers [12-14].

 There are very few studies dealing with success of small farmers.
-Perry and Johnson [14] conducted a study using data from the Agricultural Resource Management Survey (ARMS).
+Perry and Johnson [15] conducted a study using data from the Agricultural Resource Management Survey (ARMS).
 The study focused on small farms (annual gross sales under \$250,000) where the primary occupation of the operator is farming.
 The study showed that top-performing farms used three management practices: production strategies that control costs, actively marketing their products and adopting financial strategies such as maintaining cash and credit reserves.
 The study also suggests that experiences may provide strategies for success in small farm operations.

 A study showed that factors contributing to success are good management practices, knowledge and early adoption of new technology, a strong work ethic, love of farming, size of operation, participation in government programs and strong family support.
-Important areas for change include improved education, emphasis on highreturn enterprises (fruits and vegetables), restructuring of USDA programs (including the guarantee of acceptable returns for fruits and vegetables producers), expansion of off-farm employment opportunities and improved access to credit [15].
+Important areas for change include improved education, emphasis on high-return enterprises (fruits and vegetables), restructuring of USDA programs (including the guarantee of acceptable returns for fruits and vegetables producers), expansion of off-farm employment opportunities and improved access to credit [16].

-Another study characterized successful small farmers as those maintaining economic viability through use of old equipment instead of new purchases; relying on contractors to carry out capital-intensive activities; producing specialty products; using diverse marketing outlets; seeking these small farm operations[4].
+Another study characterized successful small farmers as those maintaining economic viability through use of old equipment instead of new purchases; relying on contractors to carry out capital-intensive activities; producing specialty products; using diverse marketing outlets; seeking these small farm operations [4].

 In another study, success was measured in terms of financial information to reduce production and marketing risks; and diversifying their income sources to include off-farm income.
 The authors found that access to credit appears to be a major difficulty for many of gains (profitability).
 A negative relationship between success and farmer's age and positive relationship for education, yield, machinery and labor efficiency, rented acres and contribution to total revenue from livestock production.
-The study suggests that diversifying their operation between crop and livestock production will help to achieve success [16].
+The study suggests that diversifying their operation between crop and livestock production will help to achieve success [17].